Buying real estate in Kumasi?

 What is the property transfer tax rate in Kumasi in 2026?

-As of early 2026, the property transfer tax in Kumasi is effectively the stamp duty on conveyance or transfer, which runs at approximately 0.5% to 1% of the property value based on the schedule in the Stamp Duty Act.
+As of early 2026, the main property transfer tax in Kumasi is stamp duty, which is levied on the conveyance or transfer instrument and works out to roughly 0.25% to 1% of the property's consideration based on the value bands in Ghana's Stamp Duty Act.

-Sources and methodology: we extracted stamp duty rates directly from the Stamp Duty Act (Act 689) published by the Ghana Revenue Authority.
-We confirmed VAT treatment using the GRA VAT on Immovable Property guidance updated for 2024.
-Foreign ownership rules came from the 1992 Constitution of Ghana.
+Sources and methodology: we drew stamp duty rates directly from the Stamp Duty Act (Act 689) schedule published by GRA.
+We confirmed the VAT treatment of developer versus private sales from GRA's immovable property VAT guidance.
+Foreign ownership restrictions were verified against Ghana's 1992 Constitution and our own legal research.

 Are there tax exemptions or reduced rates for first-time buyers in Kumasi?

-As of early 2026, Ghana does not have a widely available nationwide first-time buyer stamp duty exemption or reduced rate that you can reliably count on when budgeting for a property purchase in Kumasi.
+As of early 2026, Ghana does not offer a widely available first-time buyer stamp duty exemption or reduced rate in Kumasi, so stamp duty applies based on the property value bands regardless of whether it is your first purchase or your tenth.

-The major tax difference between new-build and resale properties in Kumasi is VAT: buying a new-build from an estate developer triggers 5% VAT plus 1% levy (totaling 6%), while private resales for dwelling purposes are generally exempt from this VAT treatment.
+The biggest tax difference between new-build and resale in Kumasi is VAT: buying a new property directly from an estate developer triggers 5% VAT plus a 1% levy, while a resale between private individuals for dwelling purposes is generally exempt from that 6% charge.

 infographics rental yields citiesKumasi